ISAAKiel/Mosaic/03-R_basics01/index.md

 ---

-## 4. Data Frames, Martices & Arrays | What are Data Frames for?
+## 4. Data Frames, Matrices & Arrays | What are Data Frames for?

 **Vectors, Matrices and Arrays can't include different data types.**